 Open textbooks are free, online learning materials with Creative Commons licenses.
 Many of the collections will have links to the same books, but each will have a particular focus, and items you can't find in other collections.

-This curated collection aligns with top subject areas in post-secondary education and many of the textbooks have been reviewed and vetted by educators across the country.
+This is a great place to look for Canadian OER resources, and many of the textbooks were created to support post-secondary education in Ontario.
+Many of the textbooks have been reviewed and vetted by educators across the country.

 Directory of Open Access Books

 The directory is open to all publishers who publish academic, peer reviewed books in Open Access that meet academic standards.

 Open textbooks for Business, Economics, Math, and Statistics.

 Multimedia Educational Resource for Learning and Online Teaching (MERLOT) system provides access to curated online learning and support materials and content creation tools, led by an international community of educators, learners and researchers.
 Use the search filters to limit for textbooks.

 Milne Open Publishing at SUNY publishes high-quality, peer-reviewed textbooks for use in higher education.

 Initiated by Rice University, their free textbooks are openly licensed and peer-reviewed.